Thar Desert

+The most recent paleontological discovery in 2023 from the Thar Desert in India, dating back to 167 million years ago, belongs to a herbivorous dinosaur group known as dicraeosaurids.
+This discovery marks the first of its kind to be unearthed in India and is also the oldest specimen of the group ever recorded in the global fossil record.

 Geography

 The northeastern part of the Thar Desert lies between the Aravalli Hills.
 The desert stretches to Punjab and Haryana in the north, to the Great Rann of Kutch along the coast, and to the alluvial plains of the Indus River in the west and northwest.
 Much of the desert area is covered by huge, shifting sand dunes that receive sediments from the alluvial plains and the coast.
 The sand is highly mobile due to the strong winds that rise each year before the onset of the monsoon.
 The Luni River is the only river in the desert.
 Rainfall is 100 to 500 mm per year, almost all of it between June and September.

 Saltwater lakes within the Thar Desert include the Sambhar, Kuchaman, Didwana, Pachpadra, and Phalodi in Rajasthan and Kharaghoda in Gujarat.
 These lakes receive and collect rainwater during monsoon and evaporate during the dry season.
 The salt comes from the weathering of rocks in the region.

 Lithic tools belonging to the prehistoric Aterian culture of the Maghreb have been discovered in Middle Paleolithic deposits in the Thar Desert.